• Reading time:25 mins read

 • California’s Proposition 65;

-#14 Barska 8-24x58mm Bench Mark DFS Waterproof Spotting Scope
+14# Barska 8-24x58mm Bench Mark DFS Waterproof Spotting Scope

 Barska 8-24x58mm Bench Mark DFS Waterproof Spotting Scope

-The Barska Bench Mark DFS Waterproof Spotting Scope AD10786 with fully coated optics, having 8-24x magnification, and 58mm objective lens, will fit nature researchers, hunters, or shooters.
+The Barska Bench Mark DFS Waterproof Spotting Scope AD10786 with fully coated optics, having 8-24x magnification, and a 58mm objective lens, will fit nature researchers, hunters, or shooters.
 Barska has implemented a cutting-edge Dynamic Focusing System that helps the center by turning the objective lens.
-This Porro Prism Spotting Scope comes with a compact pan-head tripod, including ACCU grip manual mount and protective carrying bag.
+This Porro Prism Spotting Scope comes with a compact pan-head tripod, including an ACCU grip manual mount and a protective carrying bag.

 Pros: